voodoo/caveman-guide/src/content/blog/15-gout/index.md

 ### 1. Seed Oils: The Hidden Inflammatory

 - Many apple fritters are fried in vegetable or seed oils (e.g., soybean, canola, corn oil).
+Often times, these oil vats have been used over and over - leading to oxidation.
 - These oils are high in omega-6 fatty acids, which can promote inflammation when consumed in excess.
 - Chronic inflammation can exacerbate gout symptoms and potentially trigger flare-ups.